Share this guide:

 Why is car insurance more expensive for 17-year-olds?

-You may feel like a confident driver after you’ve passed your test, but young drivers are deemed a high risk to insure because of their inexperience.
+You may feel like a confident driver after you've passed your test, but young drivers are deemed a high risk for insurers because of their inexperience.

 How can I reduce the cost of car insurance as a 17-year-old?

 There are ways to reduce the cost of your car insurance as a young driver.
 We’ve put together a few helpful tips to keep the price down:

 - Car choice – your car choice will have a huge effect on the cost of your insurance premium.
 Make sure you choose a car that is in a lower insurance group band to avoid paying a high premium.

 - Security – the more securely you keep your car, the lower your insurance policy is likely to cost.
 For example, if you keep your car in a locked, private garage then it will be safer than if it is kept parked on a public road.

 - Named driver – by adding an additional, more experienced driver to your policy, such as a parent, you may be able to reduce the cost of your policy.
 If you do this, make sure you are honest about who the main driver of the vehicle is; if you lie your policy will be invalidated when you go to claim.

 - Clean licence – if you pick up any penalty points then your insurance costs will increase.
 Make sure you drive responsibly.

 - Advanced learning – you can improve your driving skills after you pass your test by paying for specialised driving courses, such as the government's Pass Plus scheme.
 Insurers may see you as a less risky driver if you can provide evidence of completing an advanced driving course and reduce the cost of your insurance policy.

 - Voluntary excess – when you claim on insurance, the first part of the claim (the “excess”) is paid by you.
 By increasing this excess, you can decrease your premium.